russel/Fibonacci/README.md

 This repository contains the fibonacci(n) function coded with a number of different algorithms/implementations in various languages.
-The purpose is not to provide Fibonacci as a Service (FaaS), but it to investigate data-driven testing in the various languages.
+The purpose is not to provide Fibonacci as a Service (FaaS), but it to investigate data-driven testing (both example based and property based) in the various languages.

 ## See Also